DataDog/documentation/content/en/graphing/dashboards/_index.md

 ## Overview

-A dashboard is Datadog's tool for visually tracking, analyzing, and displaying key performance metrics to monitor the health of your infrastructure.
+A dashboard is Datadog's tool for visually tracking, analyzing, and displaying key performance metrics, which enable you to monitor the health of your infrastructure.

 ## Dashboard List